RohitChaturvedi05/interview-preparation/Javascript.md

 ### <a>What is Prototypal inheritance in JS ?</a>

+Prototypal inheritance is a way of creating objects in JavaScript that allows objects to inherit properties and methods from other objects.
+It is a way of creating objects in JavaScript that allows objects to inherit properties and methods from other objects.

-In JavaScript, objects have a special hidden property [[Prototype]] (as named in the specification), that is either null or references another object.
+objects have a special hidden property [[Prototype]] (as named in the specification), that is either null or references another object.
 That object is called “a prototype”:

-`Please note:` that **proto** is not the same as the internal [[Prototype]] property.
+`Note:` that **proto** is not the same as the internal [[Prototype]] property.
 It’s a getter/setter for [[Prototype]].
 Later we’ll see situations where it matters, for now let’s just keep it in mind, as we build our understanding of JavaScript language.
 Example:

 ```javascript